lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 .. container:: figurelegend

-    Figure: Evolution of the number of atoms within the *mycylin* region as a function of time (a), and evolution of the coordination number (b).
+    Figure: Evolution of the number of atoms within the *region_cylinder_in* region as a function of time (a), and evolution of the coordination number (b).

 .. include:: ../../contact/accessfile.rst